ChrisZZhong/chriszzhong.github.io/_posts/2023-03-30-Java8-Stream.md

 - `limit`：`limit(2)` (keep the first two element, just like SQL TOP)
 - `skip`：`skip(2)` (skip the first two element)

-Filter the person whose salary is greater than 8000, return the name of the person, and save it in the list.
+Filter the person whose salary is greater than 8000, return the name of the person, and save it in the list

 ```Java
 List<String> newPersonList = personList.stream()